 First of all, you take apart what writing actually is.
 And there, you realize that writing isn’t just writing – that writing consists of four different parts:

 Okay, we now know what we actually need to work on to become the best writer.
 The four above are the skills we need to master to become the best writer in the world.

-By putting big, vague goals/dreams into smaller compartments which can be easily practiced (daily habits), we are, in fact, chunking our work to something that can be done.
+By putting big, vague goals/dreams into smaller compartments that can be easily practiced (daily habits), we are chunking our work to something that can be done.